nasa/astrobee/scripts/docker/readme.md

 Available docker files:

-	astrobee_base_kinetic - Contains installation of all astrobee dependencies the Ubuntu 16.04 + ROS kinetic setup. astrobee_base_melodic - Contains installation of all astrobee dependencies the Ubuntu 18.04 + ROS melodic setup.
+    astrobee_base_xenial - Contains installation of all astrobee dependencies the Ubuntu 16.04 + ROS kinetic setup. astrobee_base_bionic - Contains installation of all astrobee dependencies the Ubuntu 18.04 + ROS melodic setup. astrobee_base_focal - Contains installation of all astrobee dependencies the Ubuntu 20.04 + ROS noetic setup.

-	astrobee_kinetic - Builds the astrobee FSW code on top of astrobee_base_kinetic. astrobee_melodic - Builds the astrobee FSW code on top of astrobee_base_melodic.
+    astrobee_xenial - Builds the astrobee FSW code on top of astrobee_base_xenial. astrobee_bionic - Builds the astrobee FSW code on top of astrobee_base_bionic. astrobee_focal - Builds the astrobee FSW code on top of astrobee_base_focal.

 ## Building the docker images